top of page

 Marvel Ultimate Alliance 3: The Black Order for Nintendo Switch

-The series largest cast of playable characters & bosses from all corners of the Marvel Universe with the endlessly addictive replayability you would expect from Team Ninja.
-A contender for the best Marvel game.
+The series largest cast of playable characters and boss fights from all corners of the Marvel Universe with the endlessly addictive replayability you would expect from Team Ninja.
+The sheer amount of content and comfortable gameplay makes this a contender for the best Marvel game.

 Release: Jul 19, 2019